Trulioo/trulioo-react/README.md

 render(<EmbedID url='http://localhost:3111' handleResponse={handleResponse} customFields={simpleExample} handleSubmit={handleSubmit} />,
 ```

-Your custom fields should be constructed following the schema outlined by [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/#usage), giving you complete control over the data you collect.
+If you choose to include custom fields, they should be constructed following the schema outlined by [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/#usage).
+This gives you complete control over the data you collect using EmbedID.

 ## Learn More